nullthefirst/nullthefirst/README.md

 ### A bit about me

-I have helped my client firms unlock latent profits, and better serve their customers (direct and otherwise).
+I have helped my client firms/ products unlock latent profits, and better serve their customers (direct and otherwise).
 I am actively learning to build systems capable of creating value from information produced in Africa, to support these businesses even further.

 ---